Nanaimo by Kayak / Canoe

 Nanaimo River Estuary

-Launch from: End of Raines Road (off Cedar Rd) ; Chase River Estuary Park ; Duke Point
+Launch from: End of Raines Road (off Cedar Rd) ; Chase River Estuary Park (water access is tricky) ; Duke Point

 Newcastle Island

 The island is about 8.5 km around by boat.
-Read more on our Newcastle Island page.
+There's more info on my Newcastle Island page.

 Launch from: Nanaimo Harbour Marina (downtown) ; Brechin boat ramp ; Maffeo Sutton Park ; Queen Elizabeth Promenade (near the Yacht Club) ; Departure Bay Beach ; Stephenson Point